Skip to footer content

 Console.WriteLine(result.Text);

-// Export as searchable PDF
+// Export results as a searchable PDF

 result.SaveAsSearchablePdf("searchable-output.pdf");